Skip to content

 with arcadedb.create_database("./graph_db") as db:

-# Insert data with Python API and query via OpenCypher
+# Insert data and query via OpenCypher

 with db.transaction():